FIRE and Housing FOMO: 10 Reasons I’m Still Renting While others around me Buy

 How to Avoid Housing FOMO and Stay on Track to Financial Independence

 Both my parents and in-laws, who grew up believing homeownership is an important milestone of life and the ultimate badge of adulthood, sometimes (gently) question whether we’re considering to buy.
-While I understand my friend’s and family’s perspective, it creates for me an emotional tug between optimizing for early Financial Independence and retirement (FIRE) and the human urge to follow my peers.
+While I understand my friend’s and family’s perspective, it creates for me an emotional tug between optimizing for Financial Independence and early retirement and the natural urge to follow my peers.

 In today’s post I want to share the discipline and the competing arguments that help me stay the course—the thought process, the financial logic, and the mindset shifts to keep house-buying FOMO at bay—so major decisions support long-term Financial Independence and lifestyle goals, rather than short-term peer pressure.